ChromeWax/BaseballCardGrader/README.md

 This app was built with MAUI Blazor Hybrid with .NET 9.
 Visit the path `BaseballCardGrader/Apps` for the relevant code to this section.

 ### Image Processor Project
-This project is responsible for compositing the 4 images into a normal map and inferencing the ONNX model for annotations.
+This project is responsible for compositing the four images into a normal map and inferencing the ONNX model for annotations.
 The SkiaSharp library was the only one found to be performant on mobile.

 #### Helpful Guides
-The following guides are useful for the process of creating normal map and running ONNX inferfence.
+The following guides help create a normal map and run ONNX inference.
 - [ONNX Inference](https://onnxruntime.ai/docs/tutorials/csharp/fasterrcnn_csharp.html)
 - [Normal Map Process](http://zarria.net/nrmphoto/nrmphoto.html)

 ### MAUI Blazor Hybrid App
 This project utilizes the Image Processor project for image processing.
-This will connect to the ESP32 device, take 4 images with the smartphone's camera, composite those images into a normal map, and then run the ONNX model on them.
+This will connect to the ESP32 device, take four images with the smartphone's camera, composite those images into a normal map, and then run the ONNX model on them.
 This project uses the MAUI Blazor Hybrid template for cross-platform support.

 #### Helpful Guides
-The following guide is useful for connecting the mobile app to the ESP32 via Bluetooth.
+The following guide helps connect the mobile app to the ESP32 via Bluetooth.
 - [MAUI Bluetooth](https://github.com/dotnet-bluetooth-le/dotnet-bluetooth-le)

 ### Requirements